Orange-OpenSource/SoftwareLifecycleEnvImpact/front/README.md

-# PJI Bilan carbone
+# Software life cycle environmental footprint

-Contribution to the development of a web application using a model to estimate the carbon emissions of a software development project.
+Web application to estimate the environmental footprint of a software development project life cycle.

 ## Installation